Tropical hyperelliptic curves in the plane: Metric obstructions

 Let $q_1,q_2,\ldots,q_n$ denote the lattice points of $P$ that $\Delta$ connects to $p_{i+1}$, ordered counterclockwise starting with $q$ (so that $q_1=q$, $q_2=p_{i}$ and $q_n=p_{i+2}$).
-Write these points in coordinates as $q_j=(a_j,b_j)$.
+Let $q_j=(a_j,b_j)$.
 For $3\leq j\leq n-1$, at least one of $a_j$ and $b_j$ must be nonpositive due to the placement of $p_i$ and $p_{i+2}$.
 In fact, we claim that for all $j$, at least one of $a_j$ and $b_j$ is equal to $0$.
-Suppose not; then some $q_j=(a_j,b_j)$ is in the interior of either the second, third, or fourth quadrant of $\mathbb{R}^2$.
+Suppose not.
+Then some $q_j=(a_j,b_j)$ is in the interior of either the second, third, or fourth quadrant of $\mathbb{R}^2$.
 Assume for the moment that it is the second quadrant.
 Then the triangle $\text{conv}(p_i,p_{i+1},q_j)$ has area strictly greater than $1/2$ due to its base and height, meaning by Pick's theorem that the triangle must contain at least a fourth lattice point $p'$.
-This point $p'$ must appear either in the interior of the triangle or on the edge $\text{conv}(p_{i+1},q)$, meaning it must be an interior lattice point of $P$.
+This point $p'$ must appear either in the interior of the triangle or on the edge $\overline{p_{i+1}q}$, meaning it must be an interior lattice point of $P$.
 As there are no possible edges to separate them, $p'$ is connected to $p_{i+1}$ by a segment in $\Delta$, which is impossible as $G$ is a chain, a contradiction.
-An identical argument holds for $q_j$ in the fourth quadrant, replacing $p_{i}$ with $p_{i+2}$; if $q_j$ is in the third quadrant, we can reach a similar contradiction considering the triangle $\text{conv}(p_i,p_{i+2},q_j)$, which will have area strictly greater than $\frac{3}{2}$ and thus will cotnain an extra lattice point besides its vertices and the interior point $p_{i+1}$.
+An identical argument holds for $q_j$ in the fourth quadrant, replacing $p_{i}$ with $p_{i+2}$.
+Finally, if $q_j$ is in the third quadrant, we can reach a similar contradiction considering the triangle $\text{conv}(p_i,p_{i+2},q_j)$, which will have area strictly greater than $\frac{3}{2}$ and thus will contain an extra lattice point besides its vertices and the interior point $p_{i+1}$.
+Thus, for all $j$, at least one of $a_j$ and $b_j$ is equal to $0$.

 In the tropical embedding of the graph $G$, the edge $e_2$ is made up of line segments that are dual to $q_3,q_4,\ldots, q_{n-1}$.
 Consider the line segments in $e_2$ dual to $q_i$'s of the form $(a_i,0)$.
 The sum of the horizontal widths of these segments must be at least the sum of the horizontal widths of $e_1$ and $e_h$: otherwise the cycle $c_{i+1}$ would not be closed.
 Since these line segments in $e_2$ have slopes in $\mathbb{Z}$, each of them has lattice length equal to horizontal width.
 The same holds for $e_1$ and $e_h$, implying $\ell_2\geq \ell_1+\ell_h>\ell_1$.
 This means $G$ has edges of a two-cut with different lengths, namely $e_1$ and $e_2$ with lengths $\ell_1\neq \ell_2$.
 By \cite[Lemma 4.2]{BLMPR}, the graph $G$ cannot be hyperelliptic. \end{proof}